tud-acs/lab2-ci/README.md

 ![Nsight systems](https://raw.githubusercontent.com/tud-acs/lab2-ci/development/images/readme/nsight_sys.png "Example Nsight systems result")

 ## Use Github CI to benchmark your code
-For lab2, you can use the Github Runner to benchmark and profile your code by pushing your code to `benchmark` branch.
+For lab2, you can use the GitHub Runner to benchmark and profile your code by pushing your code to the `benchmark` branch.
 The Nsight system report is available in Artifacts.
+Notice that Nsight reports will only be removed after 24 hours because of the storage limitation.

+__IMPORTANT__: Delete your Nsight report by clicking the trash bin after downloading it.

 <img src="https://raw.githubusercontent.com/tud-acs/lab2-ci/development/images/readme/nsight_result.png" height="800">